 - “Reduce carbon emissions by 75% by 2024 and to be carbon neutral by 2030”

 The importance of our efforts cannot be overstated.
-Many college students will, in their working and personal lives, come face-to-face with the realities and challenges of climate change, which will impact on many aspects of their daily lives.
-As an educational institution and one of Scotland's largest colleges, we have a responsibility to ensure it is preparing students for these challenges.
+Many college students will, in their working and personal lives, come face-to-face with the realities and challenges of climate change, which will impact on every aspect of their daily lives.
+As an educational institution and one of Scotland’s largest colleges, we have a responsibility to ensure it is preparing students for these challenges.

-Edinburgh College's operational carbon footprint has reduced by 53% from our baseline of 7581 tCO2e in 2013-14 to 3591 tCO2e in 2019-20.
-This reduction is due to a number of factors including significant investments by the College in energy efficiency, energy management and behavioural changes as well as changes to the carbon intensity of the national grid.
+Edinburgh College’s operational carbon footprint has reduced by 57% from our baseline of 7271 tCO2e in 2013-14 to 3126 tCO2e in 202021.
+This reduction is due to a number of factors including significant investment by the College in energy efficiency, energy management and behavioural changes as well as changes to the carbon intensity of the national grid.

 We report annually to the Scottish Government as part of our Public Bodies Climate Change Duties Reporting.
 Reports are available here